What We Believe

 Jesus Christ

-Jesus Christ is the true God and the true man.
-He was conceived by the Holy Spirit and born of the Virgin Mary.
-He died upon the cross, the just for the unjust, as a substitutionary sacrifice, and all who believe in Him are justified on the ground of His shed blood.
-He arose from the dead according to the Scriptures.
-He is now at the right hand of the Majesty on high as our great High Priest.
-He will come again to establish His kingdom, righteousness, and peace.
+Jesus Christ is the true God and true man (Phil.
+2:6–11).
+He was sent by the Father (John 20:21), conceived by the Holy Spirit and born of the virgin, Mary (Luke 1:34–38).
+He died on the cross, the Just for the unjust (1 Pet.
+3:18), as a substitutionary sacrifice (Heb.
+2:9), and all who believe in Him are justified on the ground of His shed blood (Rom.
+5:9).
+He rose from the dead according to the Scriptures (1 Cor.
+15:3–4).
+He is now at the right hand of the Majesty on high as our great High Priest (Heb.
+8:1).
+He will come again to establish His Kingdom of righteousness and peace (Isa.
+9:6–7).

 Holy Spirit